JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

 - **Build ML solutions for performance, availability, scalability, resiliency and fault tolerance.**

+  - Design for high-availability & fault tolerance:

+    -

 - **Recommend and implement the appropriate ML services and features for a given problem**.

 - **Apply basic AWS security practices for ML solutions.**